 Who is eligible?

-To be eligible for assistance, the proposed recipient of ADB's private sector financing
+To be eligible for ADB assistance, the proposed recipient of ADB’s nonsovereign financing must be:

-- must be established or operating in a DMC;
+- established or operating in a developing member country (DMC); and